MetaMask/metamask-docs/snaps/reference/snaps-api.md

 Displays a [notification](../features/notifications.md) in MetaMask or natively in the OS.
 Snaps can trigger a short notification text for actionable or time sensitive information.
-`inApp` notifications can also include an optional title, content, and footer shown in an expanded view when a user expands the notification.
+`inApp` notifications can also include an optional [expanded view](../features/notifications.md#expanded-view).
+The expanded view has a title, content, and optional footer link shown when a user clicks on the notification.

 #### Parameters